Seed Corn Maggot

 Seedcorn maggot flies are nearly identical to cabbage and onion maggot flies - delicate, hump-backed, brown flies, 5-7mm long - but are distinguishable by the fact that each fly will only appear near its host crop.
+Maggots can usually be found in the soil around and inside seedlings and seeds.
 The larvae, or maggots, are about ¼ inch long, yellowish-white and legless, with a pointed head.
+The adults look like small, delicate houseflies with a slightly humpbacked shape.

 |Peak Flight||Seed Corn||Onion||Cabbage|